Jack5079/moller-icons/README.md

 # moller icons

-Use Simple Icons in your READMEs.
+Embed lists of icons in Markdown.

 ## Usage